 \section{Methodology}

-This section introduces the methodology of this study.
-As shown in Figure~\ref{fig:methodology}, this study was conducted in five dedicated phases from 2022 to 2024.

-First, a systematic mapping study was performed to understand the state-of-the-art in AI risk assessment and select reference frameworks for developing the RAI question bank ~\cite{xia2023towards}.
+This study was conducted in five dedicated phases from 2022 to 2024 (Figure~\ref{fig:methodology}).
+First, a systematic mapping study was performed to understand the state-of-the-art in AI risk assessment and select reference frameworks \cite{xia2023towards}.
 We selected five frameworks from the results, scrutinized, and extracted all included AI risk questions.
 The collected questions were synthesized and used to develop a comprehensive and holistic question bank for AI risk assessment~\cite{lee2023qb4aira}.
 We then conducted a case study with eight AI development projects.
 Some selected questions were tailored for each project and used for interviews with team members.
 We gained insights and feedback from the participating project teams.
 Based on the feedback, we improved the initial version of the question bank.
 As new AI regulations and standards are widely adopted, we incorporated the EU AI Act and ISO/IEC AI management standard to support organizations in achieving compliance.
-Finally, we evaluated the feasibility and applicability of the question bank through case studies.
-These studies included the eight AI projects from the initial case studies and the ESG-AI framework development project, which involved engagement with 28 companies that have adopted AI technology in their business workflows.
+Finally, we evaluated the feasibility and applicability of the question bank through a case study of the ESG-AI framework development project.

-\subsection{Systematic literature review}
+\subsection{Systematic Literature Review}

 The systematic literature review was conducted adhering to guidelines for systematic multivocal literature review~\cite{GAROUSI2019101, KITCHENHAM20097} and mapping study~\cite{PETERSEN20151}.
 In particular, we aim to comprehend the extant frameworks for AI risk assessment; e.g., what the characteristics (e.g., demographics, stakeholders, scope) of existing AI risk assessment frameworks are and how the AI risks are assessed (i.e., input/output, assessment process).